Lincoln MKS Interior

 - "However rear-seat legroom is surprisingly snug." -- Popular Mechanics (2013)

 - "The seats themselves are somewhat flat and lack the bolstering found in most 350+HP cars, but they're eminently comfy and ideal for long trips." -- Autoblog (2013)

-The 2014 Lincoln MKS comes with more standard features than most cars in the class.
-A rearview camera, front and rear parking sensors, dual-zone automatic climate control, Bluetooth phone and music streaming, a USB port, an auxiliary jack, satellite radio, a 10-speaker audio system and the MyLincoln Touch infotainment system are standard.
-Available features include a moonroof, navigation, lane departure warning and blind spot monitoring.
+The Lincoln MKS is well-equipped for the class, and comes standard with a rearview camera, front and rear parking sensors, push-button start, remote start, dual-zone automatic climate control, Bluetooth, a USB port, satellite radio, a 10-speaker stereo and the MyLincoln Touch infotainment system with an 8-inch touch screen.
+A 16-speaker THX stereo system, a moonroof, navigation, lane keep assist, adaptive cruise control, collision warning with automatic braking, parallel park assist and blind spot monitoring are optional.

 - "An update earlier this year makes it more responsive, simpler, and easier on the eyes, but the touch-sensitive volume slider is still extremely fussy. … A traditional knob would do the job better." -- Automobile Magazine (2013)

 - "The touch-sensitive stereo and climate controls on the center stack are more difficult and distracting to use than actual buttons and knobs, and the user interface of the main screen that controls the Entertainment, Navigation, Phone and Climate systems is more clever looking than cleverly designed." -- Autoblog (2013)

 The 2015 Lincoln MKS has 19.2 cubic feet of trunk space, which is larger than most competitors' trunks.
 Automotive journalists are pleased with the MKS' trunk space, noting that it can hold lots of luggage and sports gear.